Eligibility for import

 No. Your cat or dog must travel to Australia as manifest cargo.
 Manifest cargo allows for traceability of your cat or dog.

-Assistance dogs are not bound by the same requirements and may be able to travel in the cabin if they meet the general eligibility criteria.
+Eligible assistance dogs are not bound by the same rules and many airlines allow them to travel in the cabin.

 Should my cat or dog be sedated for travel?